Course Overview

 Learning Outcomes

-- Differentiate critical care nursing practice from your current nursing practice with respect to the role of the nurse, context of practice, nature of illness, and experience of the patient.
+- Analyze critical care nursing with respect to the role and experience of the nurse, context of practice, nature of illness, and experience of the patient.

-- Integrate arterial blood gas analysis into comprehensive assessment of critically ill patients.
+- Analyze arterial blood gases and integrate results into the comprehensive assessment of critically ill patients.

-- Integrate hemodynamic assessment data into comprehensive assessment of critically ill patients.
+- Integrate hemodynamic assessment findings into the comprehensive assessment of critically ill patients.

 Related Programs